Does Scholastica integrate with other services?

 In order to be a sustainable and fully-realized open-access journal it's important to preserve your published works and ensure that they're discoverable by readers.

-To support those goals, Scholastica has built integrations with indexing services like Directory of Open Access Journals (DOAJ), archiving services like Portico, and DOI registration services like Crossref.
+To support those goals, Scholastica has built integrations with indexing services like Directory of Open Access Journals (DOAJ), archiving services like Portico, DOI registration services like Crossref, and public repositories such as PubMed Central (PMC).

 You'll first need to have set up an account with the services you'd like to integrate in your Scholastica account.
 Scholastica cannot create non-Scholastica accounts for you.